andrefnb/daily-weather/README.md

 Search for the DAG named `open_weather_app` and turn it on to start the pipeline.

 This is comprised of 3 tasks, one that downloads the files according to configuration, one that inserts in the mongo database, and another that removes the files from the staging area.
-All these tasks are sequentially dependant and run daily.
+All these tasks are sequentially dependant, and run daily.

 ## Next steps
 - Add tests (high priority)